TheHive-Project/DigitalShadows2TH/README.md

 ## Usage

-Once your configuration file `config.py` is ready, use the main program to fetch or find Digital Shadows (DS) *incidents* and *intel-incidents*:
+Once your configuration file `config.py` is ready and set up in the `config` folder, use the main program to fetch or find Digital Shadows (DS) *incidents* and *intel-incidents*:

 ```
 ./ds2th.py -h